RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 storing and retrieving data including web browsers, "folders" on laptops or desktops, and just another file path on UCI's High-performance computing clusters.

+.. important:: CRSP is only available on the UCI Network or through the campus VPN.

 While there are many possible use cases, a driving one is:
    :bluelight:`A faculty researcher and the data needed to support the research lab, graduate students and postdocs.
 In this model, a lab "area" is created on CRSP and is logically owned by the